jamii/jamii.github.com/_drafts/a-relational-query-compiler-in-500-lines.markdown

 ## Planning

 Earlier, the query compiler was magically handed a variable ordering with no explanation.
 Different variable orderings can produce vastly different performance.
 In the running example above we choose to search from `"Heavy Metal Classic"` and following the joins down to `artist_name`.
-If we had instead decided to start from `artist_name` and finish at `"Heavy Metal Classic"` we would have enumerated every single artist-track-album-playlist combination, before filtering the results down to the heavy metal playlist.
+If we had instead decided to start from `artist_name` and finish at `"Heavy Metal Classic"` we would have enumerated every single artist-track-album-playlist combination before filtering the results down to the heavy metal playlist.
 That would be a disaster.

 Traditional OLTP databases employ [complex heuristic query planners](http://www.neilconway.org/talks/optimizer/optimizer.pdf) which use statistical summaries of the database to estimate the costs of various possible query plans.
 Even if I was capable of building such a planner by myself, the [opacity](http://s3-ap-southeast-1.amazonaws.com/erbuc/files/3eda2d05-9e83-48bd-948d-e61516be43df.pdf) and [fragility](http://web.eecs.umich.edu/~mozafari/php/data/uploads/sigmod_2015.pdf) of those systems would wreck my performance mental model.